kurtosis-tech/kurtosis/docs/docs/get-started/package-catalog.md

 The catalog is made up of a curated list that is stored in the `kurtosis-package-catalog.yml` file within the [kurtosis-package-catalog repository.][package-catalog-repository]

 If an author wants to add their package to the catalog, they should add its name on the list inside the `kurtosis-package-catalog.yml` file and send a pull request to be validated by the CI validations and approved by a Kurtosis administrator.
+While we do not have any SLAs, the Kurtosis team will periodically review pull requests.
+Should you need any help or have questions, we're always available in our [Discord server](https://discord.gg/twRRs8GxMD).

 ### What validates the CI?